-Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature searched Availability of GRADE profile Equity considerations Working with wild birds and/or mammals for healthcare, research, and conservation (e.g., laboratory workers, researchers, biologists, wildlife rehabilitators, persons permitted to perform bird branding, capturing, sampling, removal, restoration) Working or visiting live bird or mammal markets Working in healthcare settings and other contacts of cases (if human-to-human transmission starts) Epidemiology (including transmission) Route of transmission Bird to non-human mammal Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Between 2000 and 2019, diverse subtypes of avian influenza viruses were found in wild and domestic birds in Sub-Saharan Africa at an overall 3.0% prevalence, with H5N1 being the most frequently observed followed by H5N2 and H5N8 There is a higher prevalence of avian influenza virus in Sub-Saharan Africa during the dry season when Eurasian migratory birds are present in low numbers; a possible explanation for this may be due to an increased waterfowl clustering resulting from fewer bodies of water (this seasonality was found to be statistically insignificant).
+Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature searched Availability of GRADE profile Equity considerations Breeding and handling birds (e.g., dealer, breeder of exotics, falconry, racing pigeons) Working with live or recently killed poultry, cattle, or other livestock (e.g., butcher, processing plant worker, poultry culler) Working with wild birds and/or mammals for healthcare, research, and conservation (e.g., laboratory workers, researchers, biologists, wildlife rehabilitators, persons permitted to perform bird branding, capturing, sampling, removal, restoration) Working or visiting live bird or mammal markets Working in healthcare settings and other contacts of cases (if human-to-human transmission starts) Epidemiology (including transmission) Route of transmission Bird to non-human mammal Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Between 2000 and 2019, diverse subtypes of avian influenza viruses were found in wild and domestic birds in Sub-Saharan Africa at an overall 3.0% prevalence, with H5N1 being the most frequently observed followed by H5N2 and H5N8 There is a higher prevalence of avian influenza virus in Sub-Saharan Africa during the dry season when Eurasian migratory birds are present in low numbers; a possible explanation for this may be due to an increased waterfowl clustering resulting from fewer bodies of water (this seasonality was found to be statistically insignificant).
 Indigenous African bird species and migratory waterbirds from Eurasia keep avian influenza viruses in circulation.
 A detection of H5 avian influenza viruses in both wild and domestic birds suggests the possibility of transmission between the two.
-High pathogenicity avian influenza viruses were more frequently found in domestic birds, particularly in chickens and ducks.
-H5N1 high pathogenicity avian influenza viruses were found to be widespread in West High No 4/9 2019 No None identified
+High No 4/9 2019 No None identified

-Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature searched Availability of GRADE profile Equity considerations Africa, which may be due to this region being a major wintering destination for migratory waterbirds.
+Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature Availability of GRADE Equity considerations 8 () searched profile High pathogenicity avian influenza viruses were more frequently found in domestic birds, particularly in chickens and ducks.
+H5N1 high pathogenicity avian influenza viruses were found to be widespread in West Africa, which may be due to this region being a major wintering destination for migratory waterbirds.
 The continued circulation of H5N1 high pathogenicity avian influenza viruses may be due to factors including: unlawful transportation of infected poultry (sometimes crossing national borders) farming of multiple livestock species low adherence to biosecurity measures in bird markets.
 H5N8 high pathogenicity avian influenza infection was first detected in Egypt and Nigeria at around the same time.
 H5N2 high pathogenicity avian influenza viruses have caused outbreaks in South African ostrich farms.
-Epidemiology (including transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection Current surveillance methods for avian influenza viruses included sample collection from live birds at markets and farms (cloacal and tracheal/oropharyngeal swabs and blood), dead birds (swabs and/or organ samples), and environmental samples (feces, mud, water, feeding source, feathers and air and surfaces likely contaminated with viruses such as cages, chopping boards, and defeathering machines); however, there was limited information on the sensitivity of the sample techniques to develop an optimal avian influenza surveillance program There are limited studies that focused on the sensitivity of environmental sample techniques with variations according to prevalence, subtype, species, age, density of birds sampled, collection, sample handling, and testing methods.
-There is limited information on the optimal avian influenza surveillance programs due to lack of standardized protocols and methods in the literature.
-High No 3/9 10 June 2019 No None identified • Epidemiology (including transmission) Collection of environmental samples appear to be a promising tool given the ability to capture High No 5/10 30 January 2019 No None identified
+Epidemiology (including transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection Current surveillance methods for avian influenza viruses included sample collection from live birds at markets and farms (cloacal and tracheal/oropharyngeal swabs and blood), dead birds (swabs and/or organ samples) and environmental samples (feces, mud, water, feeding source, feathers and air, and surfaces likely contaminated with viruses such as cages, chopping boards and defeathering machines); however, there was limited information on the sensitivity of the sample techniques to develop an optimal avian influenza surveillance program There are limited studies that focused on the sensitivity of environmental sample techniques with variations according to prevalence, subtype, species, age, density of birds sampled, collection, sample handling, and testing methods.
+There is limited information on the optimal avian influenza surveillance programs due to High No 3/9 10 June 2019 No None identified